Echinostoma revolutum: Life cycle

 Infection of Echinostoma revolutum usually results from ingestion of raw snails or frogs that serve as an intermediate host.
 This parasite is predominantly found throughout North America.
 Two asexual generations occur in a snail or mollusc.
 The first snail host is penetrated by a miracidium, producing a sporocyst.
 Many sporocysts are produced and mother rediae emerge.
 Mother rediae asexually reproduce daughter rediae, which also multiply.
 Each rediae then develop into a cercariae, which penetrates a second host.
 The second host could be another snail or a tadpole, in which development into metacercaria occurs.
 Cercariae typically find a snail host through chemotaxis.
 The cercariae are attracted to the slime of the snail, which contains small peptides.
-The first larval stage is the miracidium, and are found to be attracted to macrocmolecular glycoconjugates associated with a possible snail host.
+The first larval stage is the miracidium, and are found to be attracted to macromolecular glycoconjugates associated with a possible snail host.
 Environmental stimuli such as light and gravity can also be used to assist in searching for a host.